 • A properly positioned headrest will reduce strain on your neck muscles and help maintain a neutral neck posture.

 By following these steps, you can tailor your ergonomic chair to fit your body’s unique needs.
-The result is a personalized seating solution that enhances comfort, promotes Health, and contributes to a more productive workday.
+The result is a personalized seating solution that enhances comfort, promotes health, and contributes to a more productive workday.
 Remember, your chair is a tool that should work for you, not against you.
 Make the most of it by taking the time to adjust it properly.

 Additional Tips for Maintaining Proper Ergonomics